Lords of the Trident

 Lords of the Trident is an American heavy metal band from Madison, Wisconsin.
 The five-piece band is known for its mixture of classic, power, and modern progressive metal combining strong vocals, complex instrumentation, and an expansive fantasy backstory to create energetic live shows.
 The band appears on-stage in armor and costumes.

 Lords of the Trident have played and toured with many high-profile acts, including Dragonforce, Steel Panther, Rhapsody of Fire, Wind Rose, Psychostick, Helloween, Battle Beast, Thor, Marty Friedman, Cage, Unleash the Archers, 3 Inches of Blood, Skeletonwitch, Seven Spires, Crimson Shadows, Sleepytime Gorilla Museum, Puddle of Mudd, Mushroomhead, Saliva, Fuel, A Sound of Thunder, Seven Kingdoms, and Of Montreal.

 History

-Formation, Death or Sandwich (2005 - 2009)
+Formation, Death or Sandwich (2005–2009)

 Lords of the Trident was formed by members Fang VonWrathenstein (Ty Christian), Akira Metal (Akira Shimada), and Socrates of Shred (Brian Cole) in 2005.
 The band began as a recording project and grew into a live lineup in early 2008 as Ty Christian's previous musical project was disbanding.
 Bassist Captain Bluddbeard (Mike Charlton) and Danalog (Dan Metzger) were auditioned and joined the band.
 After the first few months of performing live, the band decided to replace Danalog with a new drummer - Korgoth (Corey Larson).
-Shortly after, the band released their first full-length CD, Death or Sandwich, on February 13, 2009.
+Shortly after, the band released their first CD, Death or Sandwich, on February 13, 2009.
 The CD was self-released by the band's label, Junko Johnson Records.